Online Inquiry Form

 Institutional accreditation is provided by six regional associations and a number of national associations.
 Institutional accrediting agencies evaluate an entire educational organization in terms of its mission and the agency’s standards or criteria; accredited status indicates that the entire institution meets those standards.
 Institutional accreditation is not specific to programs (i.e., the programs themselves are not accredited).
 Union Institute & University is regionally accredited as an institution.

 There are six regional accrediting associations in the U.S., named after the regions in which they operate: New England, Southern, North Central, Northwest, and Western.
 (Union Institute & University is accredited by The Higher Learning Commission of the North Central Association.)
-The regional associations operate independently of one another, but acknowledge one another’s accreditation.
+The regional associations operate independently of one another, but acknowledges one another’s accreditation.
 Schools such as Union that operate in more than one region are accredited by the association in their “home” region; schools do not affiliate with more than one regional association, regardless of how many areas of the country in which they operate.

 The national associations focus on particular kinds of institutions (schools offering online programs, trade and technical colleges, religious colleges).
 While it is possible for a school to have both regional and national accreditation, such situations are rare.